macarenapeche/docker/README.md

 # README

-There are two models: User and Post, the Post model should have Elasticsearch (WIP)
+There are two models: User and Post, the Post model should have Elasticsearch

-Run application on Docker with 'docker compose up'
+Run the following commands:
+ - docker compose run web bundle install
+ - docker compose run web rails db:create
+ - docker compose run web rails db:migrate
+ - docker compose up (to check that the app is running on localhost:3000)

+ With the app running:
-Run bundle exec rspec to check that everything is working
+ - docker compose run web bundle exec rspec (to check that the tests pass)